rolandwalker/ignoramus/README.markdown

 Notes
 -----

-One function is provided to be called from Lisp:
+Three functions are provided to be called from Lisp:

 	ignoramus-boring-p
+	ignoramus-register-datafile
+	ignoramus-matches-datafile

 Bugs
 ----